reflectoring/reflectoring.github.io/_posts/2020-07-07-aws-localstack.md

 ```
 The part `TMPDIR=/private$TMPDIR` is required only in macOS.

-##### Customize services
+#### Customize services
-We customize the behaviour of LocalStack by passing environment variables.
+We customize the behavior of LocalStack by passing environment variables.
 Next, we create a `docker-compose.yml` file that we can use to start up LocalStack:

 ```